 “The Internet of Things (IoT) is the network of physical objects that contains embedded technology to communicate and sense or interact with their internal states or the external environment”

-- First: Cable-bound Internet, which was responsible for networking about 1 billion desktop users in the 1990
+- 1st Wave: Cable-bound Internet, which was responsible for networking about 1 billion desktop users in the 1990

-- Second: The advent of mobile Internet, which connected some 2 billion users in the 2000s
+- 2nd Wave: The advent of mobile Internet, which connected some 2 billion users in the 2000s

-- Third: The Internet of Things, which will network several billions of people and “things” in the coming years
+- 3rd Wave: The Internet of Things, which will network several billions of people and “things” in the coming years

 As can be seen in Figure 2, an explosive development in networked things has taken place over recent years.
 It is this that will serve as a key driver of future economic development within the framework of the intelligent networking of people & “things”.

-In addition to the above definition of IoT, it is important, in our experience, to understand that the Internet of Things is not a particular technology, but rather the interplay of different technologies and applications.
-In combination with other technologies, the IoT gives rise to the development of completely new ecosystems made up of its various applications, which are packaged repeatedly into new business models with promising applications for B2C and B2B.
+In addition to the above definition of Internet of Things, it is important, in our experience, to understand that the Internet of Things is not a particular technology, but rather the interplay of different technologies and applications.
+In combination with other technologies, the Internet of Things gives rise to the development of completely new ecosystems made up of its various applications, which are packaged repeatedly into new business models with promising applications for B2C and B2B.
 However, the goal pursued is often the same: the networking of smart devices for the purpose of simplifiying everyday human life.

 This interplay – and the emergence of new areas of application – is essentially based on the following seven aspects of the Internet of Things: